Ensure access to affordable, reliable, sustainable and modern energy for all

 Outreach

-The Ivey Energy Policy and Management Centre hosted its 8th Annual Workshop on the Economics of Electricity Policy and Markets in October 2023 in Toronto.
+The Ivey Energy Policy and Management Centre hosted its 8th Annual Workshop on the Economics of Electricity Policy and Markets in October 2024 in Toronto.
 This event gathered scholars, practitioners, and industry leaders to discuss contemporary issues in electricity policy, regulation, and markets.
-The annual workshop aims to build a community of experts, expand research networks in Canada, and foster academic research contributing to effective electricity policies and market designs.
+The annual workshop aims to build a community of experts, expand research networks in Canada, and support academic research contributing to effective electricity policies and market designs.
 The theme centered on the future of electricity market design in Canada.
-Panelists explored redesigning markets, design coordination, transmission policy, and decarbonized markets.
+Panelists explored the impacts of decarbonization policies and technological innovations in provinces such as Alberta, Nova Scotia, and Ontario.

 Operations